 How to sell on Facebook Marketplace

-Currently, the platform serves both purposes, so if you’re looking to sell on Facebook Marketplace, you likely fall into one of two categories:
+If you’re looking to sell on Facebook Marketplace, you likely fall into one of two categories:

 - A casual seller, looking for local buyers for one or more used items.

 - A creator or business owner looking to grow their customer base.